 Alternate day fasting is just as the name implies.
-You alternate between days of no food, or limited amount of certain foods, with days of eating what you like.
+You alternate between days of no food, or limited amounts of certain foods, with days of eating what you like.

 Whole Day Fasting

 The other type of fasting is the time restricted fasting.
-Time restricted fasting involves following a meal plan every day with a scheduled timeframe for starvation.
-You eat your meals from 8 am – 3 pm and fast for the remaining hours.
-Also not too much of a daunting thought considering you will be sleeping for the majority of these fasting hours.
-Studies suggest that both alternate day fasting and full day fasting are effective at reducing body weight, body fat and reduce total cholesterol.
+Time restricted fasting involves following a meal plan every day with a scheduled time frame for starvation.
+You eat your meals from 8 am – 3 pm and fast for the remaining hours (of which you’ll sleep for many of those hours).

-If weight loss is your goal, we have the evidence to suggest that alternate day fasting and whole day fasting will do just that (due to the downstream effects).
-Let’s take a look at some of the trending intermittent fasting diets out there at the moment.
+Let’s take a look at some of the trending intermittent fasting diets out there at the moment…

 5:2 Fast Diet

 This diet is also known as Leangains.
-Nutritional consultant and personal trainer Martin Berkhan created the name though this style of eating in a shortened window has been around for years.
-He suggests fasting for 16 hours overnight and into the morning and then you can eat for 8 hours during the afternoon and evening.
+Nutritional consultant and personal trainer, Martin Berkhan, created the name, though this style of eating in a shortened window has been around for years.
+He suggests fasting for 16 hours overnight and into the morning, eating eight hours from afternoon and evening.
 There is a calorie restriction involved during your eating window, depending on how severe your weight loss goals are.
 During the fasting window, you can eat some food and drink, but only with a small number of calories such as a coffee with a splash of milk.
 This diet plan is popular if you are not a fan of eating breakfast.
 Effectively, you are eating between the hours of 12 pm – 8 pm.

 Ori Hofmekler created this type of intermittent fasting diet plan.
-This diet is more of a radical, but simple lifestyle overhaul.
-Ori Hofmekler has based this diet on our primal habits of earlier cultures.
-He draws on historical and scientific studies suggesting that healthy and lean bodies are achieved by living how our ancestors did.
-Eating sparingly during the day and filling up at night.
+This diet is a more radical, but simple lifestyle overhaul.
+The diet is based on primal habits of earlier cultures.
+He draws on historical and scientific studies suggesting that healthy and lean bodies are achieved by living how our ancestors did, eating sparingly during the day and filling up at night.
 You fast for 20 hours every day and then enjoy one large meal every night.
 During this fasting period, you can eat raw fruit and vegetables, fresh juice and small amounts of protein.
 There are also restrictions on what you can eat for your evening meal.

 Eat Stop Eat